We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 I’m notorious for not fully finishing an anime.
 It’s a bad habit, but sometimes I just get bored or confused.

 You’ve probably experienced that moment when an anime disappoints you.
 You sadly close out of the browser, amazed that the anime creator ruined such a unique idea.

 Let’s take a look at the anime that I’ve stopped watching, and maybe you’ll find that they didn’t meet your expectations either.

 Yes, I know that Neon Genesis Evangelion is a classic anime with a fantastic mecha pilot concept, but I couldn’t get past the first episode.

 I have a bad habit of falling asleep when watching TV shows and movies, and this anime put me to sleep faster than Nyquil.
 The first time I watched it, I dozed off within the first ten minutes, angry to find that I missed the majority of the episode.

 I tried rewatching it the next day only to fall asleep again.
 After that, I began to think to myself, “Maybe this anime just isn’t for me.”
 I’m all for angsty anime, but I want to see some action that will actually keep me awake.

 I had high hopes for Baki and it let me down big time.
 At first, I loved its overblown masculinity, gargantuan muscle men, and bloody fight scenes.
 About halfway through the anime, I realized that I had no idea what was going on.

 I know the basics: a group of seven death row inmates break out of jail to chase after Baki, an unnaturally strong 17-year-old.
 These burly inmates get so tired of winning that they want to “taste defeat” when battling Baki.

 That all makes sense, but the anime just seems like a mess of jumbled fight scenes after the first few episodes.
-Baki only has 13 episodes so far, but the deviating storyline is enough to turn me away.
+Baki is up to three seasons now, but the deviating storyline is enough to turn me away.